Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

 ### Database Management
-* [SQLite](https://www.sqlite.com/index.html) was used as a single-file database during development.
+* [SQLite](https://www.sqlite.com/index.html) was used as a single-file database for development environment.

-* [Heroku ElephantSql](https://www.heroku.com/ElephantSql) database was used in production, as a service based on ElephantSql provided by Heroku.
+* [Heroku ElephantSql](https://www.heroku.com/ElephantSql) cloud database was used in production environment.

 ### Payment Service

 * [Stripe](https://stripe.com/en-gb-nl) was used to process all online payments transactions.

 ### Cloud Storage

 * [Amazon Web Service S3](https://aws.amazon.com/s3/) was used to store all static and media files in production.

 ### Tools and Programs